benjamincrozat/legacy-blog/posts/20-best-web-hosting-providers-laravel-forge.md

 ![Laravel Forge](https://res.cloudinary.com/benjamin-crozat/image/upload/dpr_auto,f_auto,q_auto,w_auto/v1667250224/benjamincrozat.com/forge.laravel.com__1_a56gna.png)

-The best web hosting providers for Laravel Forge in 2022 are:
+For people in a hurry, the best web hosting providers for Laravel Forge in 2022 are:

 1. **Best deal**: Vultr ([Get $100 of credit for an unlimited time](https://www.vultr.com/?ref=9270910-8H))
 2. DigitalOcean ([get $200 of credit for a limited 60 days](https://m.do.co/c/58bbdf89fc72))